Monday, December 5, 2011

 It's not that actual music is incidental to indie rock; rather, the goodwill that a band naturally generates by being out and about invariably carries over into our assessment of their music.
 Objective standards provide a mechanism to counter this tendency, but a scene like indie rock that rejects such standards will grow to cheer it on instead, comfortable in its assertion that a band's artistic worth is inextricable from its likability.
 So if one runs an indie label, and one likes Band A better than Band B as individual people, then one will attend more of their shows, one will hear and like their music more, one will judge them to be the better band, and one will ultimately sign them over Band B. And since supporting indie labels is how bona fides get earned, we're left with relatively few past instances in which these judgments have been openly called into question.

-But how long can that kind of support last before it finally begins to erode?
+But how long can this kind of support last before it finally begins to erode?
 After all, the difference between Band A and Band B is still a blind taste test for the general public.
 We'll always choose Band A over the Band B we know nothing about since they didn't get signed, of course, but we don't live in a vacuum; all of us know some amazingly talented Band B working our local scene.
 Overall, they probably number in the tens of thousands.
 Check out the most recent addition to any indie label's roster, though, and chances are it won't be readily obvious what advantages their music possessed to have vaulted them over the tens of thousands of other bands equally worthy of consideration.
 Don't get me wrong, they're almost always pretty good.
 But the same could be said about all the forgotten bands snapped up by the major labels in the heady 90s.
 Remember Chalk FarM?

 And yet, their respective criteria for choosing which bands to sign aren't really all that different, are they?
 And as such, couldn't the same be suggested about their respective places in music history?